phantom-kali/taskman/README.md

 make        # Compile
 ```

-Tasks are stored in `tasks.db` SQLite database in the current directory.
+Tasks are stored in `~/.taskman/tasks.db` SQLite database, accessible from anywhere on your system.